darkcris1/json-msg-docs/docs/_index.md

 # @(title)

 JSON-MSG is a lightweight alternative for Joi or Yup or any json validator.
-Unlike Joi, json-msg only focus on error messages and validations
+Unlike Joi, json-msg focused only on error messages and validations

 # Features